 May 18, 2021 – I’ll come back and update this post with full photos of my Amsterdam bathroom renovation when it’s done!
 Can’t wait.

 Appliances to Bring from the US vs Buy in the Netherlands

 Moving from the United States to Amsterdam might be a bit expensive because of flights, visa fees, and moving costs.
-You’ll have to buy a whole new set of appliances and furniture to get your life started here; not to mention that Amazon* isn’t really a thing here so shopping isn’t a one-stop venture.
+You’ll have to buy a whole new set of appliances and furniture to get your life started here.

 Based on living here for three years, I’m here to make your experience of shopping in Amsterdam easier than what I went through.
 Here’s what appliances to buy in Amsterdam and what you can bring from home.

 Quick Summary of Plugs and Voltages Between the US and the Netherlands